Disordered Eating Guidance

 About this work

-Following a rise in presentations of disordered eating, Healthy London Partnership has worked closely with a group of experienced clinicians and experts by experience to develop a set of guiding principles on how to best support and meet the needs of this group.
+Following a rise in presentations of disordered eating, Transformation Partners in Health and Care worked closely with a group of experienced clinicians and experts by experience to develop a set of guiding principles on how to best support and meet the needs of this group.

 Eating disorder focused treatment and admission can often lead to an escalation in the presentation and a worsening clinical picture for those with disordered eating, and additionally this cohort of young people often have underlying emotional dysregulation problems or neurodevelopmental difficulties such as Autistic Spectrum Condition (ASC).